openstack/openstack-manuals/doc/common/glossary.rst

       Alternative term for the Identity service catalog.

+   Service Function Chain (SFC)

+      For a given service, SFC is the abstracted view of the required service functions and the order in which they are to be applied.

    service ID

       Unique ID assigned to each service that is available in the